Components and accessories

 If you need a cable for your reflector or your ballast, we sell cables by the meter (available in 1.5mm and 2.5mm sections).
 The 1.5 mm cable allows you to connect a plug to the ballast or drive power from the ballast to the reflector easily.
 If you need cable for higher currents, such as a main cable for 6 to 8 lamps, you'll need to use the 2.5mm one.

 There are also 2m cables with a Plug & Play jack for connecting your reflector to your ballast without needing to cut the peg of the ballast.
 There are also spare jacks for ballasts that don't come with an integrated cable to connect to the lamp and need to have the cable attached separately.
 Extractors come often without a cable or a jack, so you can also use the spare plugs with them.

-We also offer spare light fittings to which you can attach both your CFL grow lights and HPS lamps.
+We also offer Ceramic Light Socket For Reflectors to which you can attach both your CFL grow lights and HPS lamps.
 The standard reflector comes with a special light fitting that you can now replace easily.
 CFL lights are the ones that require more of spare fittings since this type of lamps is usually set looking down and hanging in the middle of the plants.
 With a main lamp and CFL lights among your plants, production in the branches tends to increase a lot and results in heavier yields.

 So, if you are looking for lighting accessories for your plants and information on them, you're in the right section.
 Each product comes with an explanatory video and a detailed description that will get rid of any doubts when it comes to choosing the right product or how to use it once you get it home.